-The U.S. Marines’ Chemical Biological Incident Response Force (CBIRF) moved from Camp Lejeune, NC to Indian Head, MD several years ago to be closer to the capital if they were called upon.
-CBIRF is a specialized unit made up of Marines of various MOSs and Navy medical personnel to include two physicians, a physician assistant, a nurse, two Independent Duty Corpsmen, and about 25 field medical service technicians.
+The U.S. Marines’ Chemical Biological Action Force (CBAF) moved from Camp Lejeune, NC to Indian Head, MD several years ago to be closer to the capital if they were called upon.
+CBAF is a specialized unit made up of Marines of various MOSs and Navy medical personnel to include two physicians, a physician assistant, a nurse, two Independent Duty Corpsmen, and about 25 field medical service technicians.
 The unit is commanded by a colonel with a lieutenant colonel as the executive officer.
 There is a sergeant major and three members in the E-8 pay grade to include the senior corpsman.
-The CBIRF headquarters is the former schoolhouse of the US military’s explosive ordnance disposal (EOD) school.
+The CBAF headquarters is the former schoolhouse of the U.S. military’s explosive ordnance disposal (EOD) school.